-“The trick is not to fall in love with a pup but rather to love the dog he’ll become!”
+"The trick is not to fall in love with a pup but rather with the dog he will become"

 Getting an Anatolian Shepherd Puppy

 Questions the Breeder Should Ask the Buyer

 1. What is your objective in purchasing an Anatolian Shepherd Dog?
 Are you looking for a working dog, show potential or family protector?
 What made you decide to get a dog at this time?
 (This breed is definitely NOT recommended for Schutzhund training.)

 2. Do you now own/or have you owned an Anatolian Shepherd Dog?
 Do you have any other dogs?
 Pets?
 Livestock?
 How many and what kind?

 3. What has been your experience with dogs?
 If you do not have any dogs at this time, how long did you have your last dog?
 What happened to it?

 5. Do you live in a house?
 Apt.?
 Ranch?
 Do you have proper facilities to care for this dog?
 Fencing?

 6. What is your work schedule?
 Are you committed to devoting large amounts of time to the socialization required in the successful upbringing of an Anatolian Shepherd Dog?
 Do you have the time to attend training classes?

 7. Do you plan to breed?
 Are you willing to spay/neuter a dog sold as a pet?